dmitrio03/sheriff_data/README.md

 ![image](https://storage.googleapis.com/sheriff_data/clustering_results_t-SNE.png)

 A y-crosstab in unsupervised learning runs what is similar to a confusion matrix with supervised learning.
 This contingency table tells us how many fall into the outlier category (-1), the Democratic Party (1), Independent (2), and Republican (0).
-This is using DBScan.

 |	|-1|	0|	1|	2|
 |-------|---|----|-------|-------|